 If you are anything like me, you have an attention span that is shorter than my natural eyelashes.
 Meaning, it just does not exist.
 Because of this, doing cardio on any sort of machine is actually the equivalent to drinking bleach.
 Not exaggerating whatsoever.
 Sometimes, I even feel like funneling that bleach right on the elliptical because it is seriously that excruciating.

 The only way that I have been able to get through my cardio recently is going to shock everyone.
 Seriously, take a seat.
-This advice is coming from the same girl that stumbled into her youth pastor while she was drunk downtown (I would not expect anything else with my luck, honestly).
+This advice is coming from the same girl that stumbled into her youth pastor while she was drunk downtown back in her partying days (I would not expect anything else with my luck, honestly).
 But, this advice has changed the cardio game forever.

 You know that Bible app?
-Ya, the same one my good friend deleted to make room for Tinder (again, I never claimed to be saint over here).
+Ya, the same one my good friend deleted to make room for Tinder (Again, I never claimed to be among saints over here).
 Well, it turns out that it is the most useful app I own.
 Shocking, I know.

 Anyways, what I like to do is hop onto one of the cardio machines (lately have been choosing the rowing machine because it feels the most outdoorsy, and I am trying my best to be more granola) and listen.
 Not listen to music.
 Not listen to youtube.
 Not listen to Netflix (although One Tree Hill will ALWAYS be my back-up).
 Listen to The Word.